Grievance Mechanism (GM) for PREPARE Ukraine Project, being implemented under World Bank Group support

 Handling of Complaints

-Consideration of a complaint, including anonymous one, is carried out within 10 working days from the date of its registration.
-The total duration of the procedure for consideration and resolution of the complaint shall not exceed 30 working days from the date of confirmation of receipt of the complaint.
+Receipt of the complaint will be officially acknowledged within 2-3 business days.
+Consideration of a complaint, including anonymous one, is carried out no more than one month after its receiving.
+Complaints requiring no additional study shall be considered immediately, but no later than within 15 days from the date of receipt of the complaint from the date of its registration.
+If it is impossible to resolve the issues raised in the complaint within one month, the Director of PPP Agency shall set the necessary deadline for considering it, whereof a person who has filed the complaint shall be notified.
+The total duration of the procedure for consideration and resolution of the complaint shall not exceed 45 calendar days from the date of confirmation of receipt of the complaint.

 Consideration of a complaint, including an anonymous one, shall be carried out with proper confidentiality with the involvement of only those parties to whom the issue concerns and in the most effective way that will not create a risk of complicating the settlement of the issue.